longle2718/matlab-realtime-audioprocessing/README.md

 Music in real life demo

-This project uses subroutine from PMTK.
-However, because PMTK does not use logexpsum trick, the algorithm will crash after a few iterations.
+This project uses subroutines from PMTK.
+However, because PMTK does not use the logexpsum trick, the algorithm will crash after a few iteration.
 Therefore I made a patch for PMTK which is in the file "pmtk.patch".
 Please apply this patch on PMTK before run.